tc39/proposal-intl-plural-rules/PROPOSAL.md

 ### Libraries that apply pluralization rules today

-Few libraries that would likely get benefited by `Intl.PluralForm` since they will not have to fetch CLDR data to apply pluralization rules by their own:
+Few libraries that would likely get benefited by `Intl.PluralRules` since they will not have to fetch CLDR data to apply pluralization rules by their own:

 * momentjs: relative time format (e.g.: `"1 hour ago"` vs `"2 hours ago"`).
 * formatjs: ICU messages pluralization rules and relative time format.